npm-wharf/kubeform/README.md

       clientCert: true, // generate a client cert automatically
       includeDashboard: false, // include a default installation of the kubernetes dashboard
       legacyAuthorization: false, // must be false for full RBAC
-      loadBalanceHTTP: true, // required for use with Google's Cloud LB
+      loadBalancedHTTP: true, // required for use with Google's Cloud LB
-      maintenanceWindow: '08:00:00Z', // time in UTC for when automated maint should begin
       networkPolicy: true, // turn on network policies (calico)
       privateCluster: false, // nodes do not receive public IPs and the master is inaccessible by default
       serviceMonitoring: false, // should the service perform additonal monitoring